Fort Kochi: 18th century

 Around 1760, there came uneasy times for Kochi because of trouble between the regional powers.
 Kochi was devastated by Hyder Ali, then later by his son Tipu Sultan.
 Tipu Sultan subordinated the town temporarily to the kingdom of Mysore.

 Kochi came under the influence of the British circa 1790.

 19th century

 In 1814, Kochi became a part of the Madras Presidency, becoming a part of the British colonial empire.
 The British shaped the country until the 20th century, and Kochi has always been an important harbour and trade center.

 The municipality of Fort Kochi was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, along with the municipalities of Kozhikode, Kannur, Thalassery, and Palakkad, making them the first modern municipalities in the modern state of Kerala, as a part of the Malabar District.

-In January 1889, the Great fire of Cochin destroyed about 300 houses and commercial properties.
+In January 1889, the Great fire of Cochin destroyed approximately 300 houses and commercial properties.